 Effective Countries depend on Quality Public Service

-Canada, as every advanced nation, depends on well-designed and competently administered government policies, programs and services for the effective functioning of its economy and society.
-While political leaders set the direction and tone of government action, it is public service leaders who support them both in shaping policy and in delivering services.
+Like all advanced countries, Canada relies on well-designed and competently administered government policies, programs and services for the effective functioning of its economy and society.
+While politicians decide on the direction and tone of government action, it is public servants who support them in shaping policy and delivering services.

-All this is occurring while experienced public service leaders continue to retire in historically high numbers.
-New leaders are challenged to step up quickly and make sense out of both today’s crises and the longer-term issues that lurk just below the surface.
-Yet few senior managers will take up their roles with all the requisite knowledge and skills.
-Most will need to fill in more than one gap in their professional development.
-Executives must continue to learn and grow even more intensively in senior positions than they did on the way up.
+These challenges, and many others, are occurring while experienced public service leaders continue to retire in historically high numbers.
+New leaders are challenged to step up quickly and make sense of today’s crises and the longer-term issues that lie beneath the surface.
+We understand that few senior executives will take up their roles with all the knowledge and skills they need to thrive and succeed in this world.
+We see our challenge as providing an environment in which senior leaders can prepare themselves for the greater responsibilities that come with top public service positions.

 The Certificate Program in Public Sector Leadership and Governance

-This program is designed specifically to accelerate the development of senior public service leaders who are well performing and promising, but who need to broaden and deepen if they are to prosper in assuming greater responsibility.
+This Program is designed to accelerate the development of promising senior public service leaders who need to broaden and deepen if they are to lead effectively in a complex and dynamic world.

-The Certificate Program is organized into two parts: the first focuses on public sector management and on governance; and the second on the world and Canada's place in it, and on assessing evidence in shaping advice and action.
-Both parts include as well a particular emphasis on leadership.
+The Certificate Program has two parts: the first focuses on public sector management and governance, and the second on the world and Canada’s place in it.
+Both parts emphasize leadership and the good use of evidence in shaping advice and action.
+We also incorporate topics of accelerating importance, such as Technological Change and Indigenous Reconciliation.

-The Program concerns itself throughout with the new (2015) key leadership competencies identified by the federal Treasury Board Secretariat: create vision and strategy; mobilize people; uphold integrity and respect; collaborate with partners and stakeholders; promote innovation and guide change; and achive results.
-The aim is to assist participants to prepare themselves to assume greater responsibility at the levels of Assistant Deputy Minister or Director General, or their equivalents.
+The Program concerns itself throughout with the key leadership competencies identified by the federal Treasury Board Secretariat (2016): the ability to create vision and strategy, to mobilize people, uphold integrity and respect; collaborate with partners and stakeholders; achieve results, and promote innovation and guide change.
+Our goal is to provide a learning environment in which participants can prepare themselves to assume greater responsibility at the levels of Assistant Deputy Minister or Director-General, or their equivalents.

 Background to the Certificate Program